 Water in the UAE is in very short supply.
 The United Arab Emirates is one of the top 10 most water-scarce countries in the world, and has one of the highest per capita water usages globally.
 With 550 liters per person per day, a UAE resident consumes more than double the global national average of 250 liters per person per day.

 Why do people use this wasteful method?
-Simple: it's the cheapest and fastest way to irrigate the plants, or it may seem so.
-Although the upfront costs are cheaper, there's a large hidden cost of water that underlies the use of conventional irrigation methods.
+Simple: it’s the cheapest and fastest way to irrigate the plants, or it may seem so.
+Although the upfront costs are cheaper, there’s a large hidden cost of water that underlies the use of conventional irrigation methods in United Arab Emirates.
 There are a number of problems concerning spray irrigation but the most important is its inefficiency.

 When using spray irrigation (sprinkler systems) in a country as arid as the UAE, 60% of the water evaporates before it is absorbed by the plants.
 As a result, only 40% of the water intended for irrigation is used, which itself is not evenly distributed.
 This lack of uneven distribution coupled with the decrease in the amount of water used is detrimental to the plants’ health.

 However, as awareness about water scarcity increases, more efficient methods are being used.
 Drip irrigation is one of the methods being used as an alternative to spray irrigation.
 Drip irrigation consists of perforated tubes placed along the floor, or buried near the roots of plants, which deposit water directly to the plant roots.
 The result is not only a drastic decrease in the amount of water evaporated, but also uses 25% less water than spray irrigation systems.